update WordPress automatically

 To configure the plugin updates options, select the Plugins tab at the top of the page.

 Here you will find an alphabetical list of all the plugins that are installed on your WordPress website.
-You can then scroll down the page and activate Automatic Updates for the plugins of your choice.
+You can then scroll down the page and set plugin updates to Allowed or Blocked for the plugins of your choice.

 There is also the option of applying bulk actions to your plugins to speed up the customization process if you wish.

 Automatic theme updates work in the same way.
-Simply toggle to Themes and then turn on Automatic Updates for the appropriate themes.
+Simply toggle to Themes and then set updates to Allowed or Blocked for the appropriate themes.

 After you have completed any customizations, Easy Updates Manager will then update WordPress automatically according to your settings.